In this article:

 When they are not given enough chance to see and understand the real math around them, they could hardly enjoy it anymore.

-What exactly is math?
+What is Math?

 This article defines math as the science that deals with the logic of shape, quantity and arrangement.